Skip to main content

 The Health and Safety at Work Act 1974 imposes obligations on all persons carrying out work activities, including self-employed handymen, to conduct their work in a manner that does not create risks to the health and safety of themselves or others.
 For handyman work this includes complying with the Work at Height Regulations 2005, the Manual Handling Operations Regulations 1992, and the Control of Substances Hazardous to Health (COSHH) Regulations 2002 where relevant.
 A properly drafted handyman contract should confirm the handyman's obligation to conduct a risk assessment and to comply with these health and safety requirements.

 The Defective Premises Act 1972 is particularly relevant to handyman work carried out on residential dwellings.
-Section 1 of the Act imposes a duty on any person taking on work for or in connection with a dwelling to ensure that the work is done in a workmanlike manner with proper materials so that the dwelling remains fit for habitation.
+Section 1 of the Act imposes a duty on any person taking on work for or in connection with a dwelling to confirm that the work is done in a workmanlike manner with proper materials so that the dwelling remains fit for habitation.
 This duty cannot be excluded by contract and is owed not only to the client but to any person who subsequently acquires an interest in the property.
 The Building Safety Act 2022 has extended limitation periods for certain dwelling-related claims, although for routine handyman repairs the standard six-year limitation under the Limitation Act 1980 applies.

-It is essential that a handyman contract clearly distinguishes general repair and maintenance work from notifiable work that requires specialist certification.
+The United Kingdom Handyman Contract (UK) essential that a handyman contract clearly distinguishes general repair and maintenance work from notifiable work that requires specialist certification.
 Gas work may only be carried out by a Gas Safe registered engineer under the Gas Safety (Installation and Use) Regulations 1998.
 Electrical work that constitutes notifiable building work under Part P of the Building Regulations 2010 must be carried out or certified by an approved competent person.
 Any work that alters the structure of a building, or affects fire safety or drainage, may require Building Regulations approval.
 A well-drafted handyman contract should expressly exclude such regulated work and confirm that the handyman does not hold themselves out as competent to carry it out.

 When Do You Need a Handyman Contract (UK)?